Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_02_Management_And_Developers Tools.md

 # 2 AWS Management Console

 AWS management console is a web-based unified console to build manage and monitor everything from simple web apps to complex cloud deployments
+Point and Click to manually launch and configure AWS resources with limited programming knowledge.
+This is known as “ClickOps” since you can perform all your system operations via clicks.
+The AWS Management Console is located at: console.aws.amazon.com

 https://aws.amazon.com/console/